(aka Class Books, Block Books...)

 “At [X] Waldorf School, all forms of the arts are completely integrated with every aspect of the curriculum, in line with Waldorf methodology, which emphasizes arts and the ‘inner life.’

 “Art, music, handwork and woodwork are all part of a child's daily school experience at Waldorf.

 “For example, students create their own main lesson books in all the academic subjects.

 “If the topic is chemistry, they study the subject in a broad way that includes history, literature and biographies of chemists in addition to the laboratory science itself.

 “‘Out of that, they create their main lesson book.
 They hand write and illustrate it, and that is one way that visual arts is worked into chemistry,’ says [Y], school administrator.”
 [Calgary Herald, Feb.
 12, 2009.]

 There can be advantages to this approach, but there may also be clear disadvantages.
-The Waldorf school in question, here, may be excellent — I don’t know anything about the school beyond what the newspaper describes.
+The Waldorf school in question, here, may be excellent — I don’t know anything specific about the school beyond what the newspaper describes.
 But there are elements in the report that may cause concern.
 For Rudolf Steiner, the “inner life” is subjective spiritualism, based on clairvoyance.
-He emphasized art, as I have already mentioned, for occult, not aesthetic, reasons.
+Steiner emphasized art for occult, not aesthetic, reasons.
 And he de-emphasized science.
 Consider how much hard science a student may learn if s/he spends “science” study time reading “history, literature and biographies” and then creating a hand-lettered report, complete with time-consuming illustrations.
 How much time is spent actually studying science or working in a science lab?